Attract the Right Talent: Four Strategic Hiring Shifts That Work

 Why?
 Because people naturally gravitate toward those who “feel like us.”
 But left unchecked, that tendency narrows your perspective, limits diversity of thought, and slows growth.

-And in today’s market, where success depends on diverse perspectives and real-world adaptability, that risk can quietly hold strong teams back.
+And in today’s market, where success depends on diverse perspectives and real-world adaptability, that risk can quietly hold back strong teams.

 How to Interview with Intention: